blackholeinfiverse125-cmd/Final_nicai-intelligence-engine/README.md

 # NICAI Domain Data Integrity Validation Layer

-This project implements a **domain-level validation layer** for the NICAI intelligence pipeline.
+This project implements a **domain-level data validation layer** for the NICAI intelligence pipeline.
 The system ensures that incoming signals are validated, normalized, and prepared for downstream analytics and simulation systems.

 The validation layer processes signals without enforcing decisions or controlling pipeline execution.